arvopaukkunen/Construction/AutomationDecisionDb/readme.md

 ORDER BY 10
 ```
 ### Event table
 Holds the events of change.
 Example Bathroom temperature is too low or too high.
-That subject relates to table decision, what describes the actual change action needed - based on AI recomendation, or if there isn't one (or it's same as current value) let the current value be a valid.
+That subject relates to table decision, what describes the actual change action needed - based on AI recommendation, or if there isn't one (or it's same as current value) let the current value be a valid.
 Which means the event of change is 'none', based on decision 'do not change value'.
-The field 'propertytag' holds the information which profiled classification valuetype is valid on this sensor.
+The field 'property-tag' holds the information which profiled classification value-type is valid on this sensor.
 This can be something like : 'Temperature or Humidity' depends what sensor and even and decision says.

 ### Decision
-Desribes and holds the reason for a change.
+Describes and holds the reason for a change.
 It is directly from sensor data and even table.
 If AI data is updated later that event table data, only then AI altered data will be compared with the current value.
 Offline version of the AI data lives in sensor_ai table

 ### Sensor_ai table
 Latest AI services data.
 It's used only is is it more recent than the current one.
 (Check the logic in the tests)